GitHubDragonFly/AB-Modbus-Master/README.md

 It would be a good habit to always check the Task Manager.
 Keeping and running the executable file on the Desktop allows for ease of seeing the creation/deletion of the plctag.dll file.

-See the ApplicationEvents.vb file for the code that etracts the plctag.dll library.
+See the ApplicationEvents.vb file for the code that extracts the plctag.dll library.

 ## Important Note:
 Some AntiVirus software might detect this behavior as a Trojan, that's why you get the whole solution